harrymd/Ouroboros/README.md

 The eigenvectors are stored in the subdirectory `eigenfunctions`.
 There is one file per mode.
 The files are stored in NumPy binary format to save space.
 They can be read with the `numpy.load` function.
 As an example, the mode with *n* = 3 and *ℓ* = 5 will be saved as `00003_00005.npy`.
 For spheroidal modes, the output is an array with three rows, corresponding to *r* (radial coordinate in metres), *U* (radial eigenfunction) and *V* (consoidal eigenfunction).
 For toroidal modes, there are just two rows, corresponding to *r* and *W* (toroidal eigenfunction).
 For radial modes, there are two rows, corresponding to *r* and *U*.
 For definitions of *U*, *V* and *W*, see Dahlen and Tromp (1998, section 8.6.1).

 The normalisation of the eigenfunctions differs from the normalisation used in *Mineos*.
 Although we use the same normalisation formulae (specifically, the formulae given in section 3.2.3.2 of the *Mineos* manual), we use different units, so the results differ by a scalar factor.
-To match the eigenfunctions from the two codes, the eigenfunctions from *RadialPNM* must be multiplied by *R*<sup>2</sup>/1000, where *R* is the radius of the planet (in km).
+To match the eigenfunctions from the two codes, the eigenfunctions from *Ouroboros* must be multiplied by *R*<sup>2</sup>/1000, where *R* is the radius of the planet (in km).
 They might also have different signs (the sign of the eigenfunctions is arbitrary).

  <a href="#top">Back to top</a>